olszewski-mateusz/poker-online/README.md

 1. **Not Started** - The game has not yet begun; players can mark or unmark themselves as ready.
 2. **First Betting** - The first betting phase where players can bet, raise, fold, call, or check.
 3. **Drawing** - Players can exchange any number of cards.
-4. **Second Betting** - The final betting phase, with the same actions as the first round.
+4. **Second Betting** - The final betting phase, with the same actions as the first betting phase.
 5. **Showdown** - The round ends, and the player with the strongest hand wins.
 All hands are revealed, and players can mark themselves as ready for the next round.
-6. **Finished** - The game concludes when one player has collected all the chips.
+6. **Finished** - The game concludes when one player has gained all the chips.

 ## Screenshots